History of copyright: Early developments

 Prior to the invention of movable type in the West in the mid-15th century, texts were copied by hand and the small number of texts generated few occasions for these rights to be tested.
-During the Roman Empire, a period of prosperous book trade, no copyright or similar regulations existed, copying by those other than professional booksellers was rare.
+During the Roman Empire, a period of prosperous book trade, no copyright or similar regulations existed, and copying by those other than professional booksellers was rare.
 This is because books were, typically, copied by literate slaves, who were expensive to buy and maintain.
 Thus, any copier would have had to pay much the same expense as a professional publisher.
 Roman book sellers would sometimes pay a well-regarded author for first access to a text for copying, but they had no exclusive rights to a work and authors were not normally paid anything for their work.
 Martial, in his Epigrams, complains about receiving no profit despite the popularity of his poetry throughout the Roman Empire.

 The printing press came into use in Europe in the 1400s and 1500s, and made it much cheaper to produce books.
 As there was initially no copyright law, anyone could buy or rent a press and print any text.
 Popular new works were immediately re-set and re-published by competitors, so printers needed a constant stream of new material.
 Fees paid to authors for new works were high, and significantly supplemented the incomes of many academics.

 Printing brought profound social changes.
 The rise in literacy across Europe led to a dramatic increase in the demand for reading matter.
 Prices of reprints were low, so publications could be bought by poorer people, creating a mass-market readership.
 In German-speaking areas, most publications were academic papers, and most were scientific and technical publications, often autodidactic practical instruction manuals on topics such as dike construction.
 After copyright law became established (in 1710 in England, and in the 1840s in German-speaking areas) the low-price mass market vanished, and fewer, more expensive editions were published.
 Heinrich Heine, in a 1854 letter to his publisher, complains: "Due to the tremendously high prices you have established, I will hardly see a second edition of the book anytime soon.
 But you must set lower prices, dear Campe, for otherwise I really don't see why I was so lenient with my material interests."